rippedpiracy/docs/README.md

                   ██        ██
                 ▄████▄    ▄████▄
 ```
-> **Warning**  Due to multiple Staff Members leaving and our Discord Server being banned, updates to this project have slowed down.

 Everything in the [**Ripped Guide**](https://ripped.guide), mirrored here for Suggestions and Improvements.

 **Be sure to check in the repo if anything you're about to suggest is already inside.**